Top 10 Reasons You Should Be Using Business Call Tracking

 Web analytics makes it easy to see how your online efforts are paying off.
 But how do you accurately measure your offline efforts?
 With call tracking, you’ll have a reliable way to track your offline marketing campaigns thanks to campaign level call tracking.
 You can place tracking numbers in commercials, billboards, flyers and other traditional advertising outlets to accurately track the success of your efforts.
 By measuring this data alongside your online marketing data, you’ll have a better idea of which campaigns are yielding the greatest ROI for your business.

-When a visitor decides to call your business, their data is fed into Google Analytics and AdWords, allowing you to track phone calls as conversions.
-Pair this with other data you gather from AdWords and Analytics and you’ll have a full understanding of which keywords are the most advantageous for your business.
+When a visitor decides to call your business, their data is fed into Google Analytics and Ads, allowing you to track phone calls as conversions.
+Pair this with other data you gather from Google Ads and Analytics and you’ll have a full understanding of which keywords are the most advantageous for your business.

-Before multichannel attribution, you could only see the first source a visitor used to get to your website.
-But now, you have the ability to gain a better understanding of your customers’ online behavior, allowing you to better optimize your marketing campaigns in the future.
+Before multi-channel attribution, you could only see the first source a visitor used to get to your website.
+But now, you have the ability to gain a better understanding of your customers’ online behavior, allowing you to better attribute credits to the right marketing channels optimize your marketing campaigns in the future.

 CallRail’s intuitive yet powerful dashboard allows you to manage calls like never before.
 Some key features include: